TeamRizu/outfox-wikijs/dev/actors/ActorsLua-CommandList.md

 ---
 ### `StartRandomMessageCommand`

-Called when the music wheel choosing a random song from the Random item.
+Called when the music wheel is choosing a random song from the Random item.

 ---
 ### `CoinInsertedMessageCommand`